creeperdoesredstone/GemMarkups/README.md

 ## GemXML `(.xml)`

-GemXML is an XML-based language designed for general-purpose graphics for EmeraldOS.
+GemXML is an XML-based language designed for general-purpose graphics for windows in EmeraldOS.

 ### Structure of a tag
 ```xml